arwidcool/Solder-Plate/README.md

 1. **Bootloader Flashing:**

-Same process as DerSpatz Solder plate (Direct quote):
+Same process as DerSpatz Solder plate with some changes to the bootloader settingffs:

 The MCU can be programmed with JTAG2UPDI (https://github.com/ElTangas/jtag2updi).
 For programming, you need an Arduino with ATMEGA328p (Uno or Nano), some wires, a 4.7k resistor and a 10µF capacitor or 120 Ohm resistor to disable the auto-reset.